MicrosoftDocs/data-integration/data-integration/vnet/manage-data-gateways.md

 ## Manage access to creating VNet data gateways (gateway installer setting)

 Access to creating a VNet data gateway can be limited to selected people only.
-To do this, you must be an Azure AD Global administrator (which includes Global admins) or a Power BI service administrator.
+To do this limitation, you must be an Azure AD Global administrator (which includes Global admins) or a Power BI service administrator.
 Use the **Manage gateway installers** option to manage who can create a VNet data gateway in your enterprise.
 This operation isn’t available for gateway admins.
 Go to the [manage gateway installers](/power-platform/admin/onpremises-data-gateway-management#manage-gateway-installers) documentation to learn more.

 ## Manage admins